 I am sure that you have been reflecting over your last 12 months and you probably still are… don’t you just love the way that the junction where one year is ending (whether it’s a calendar year or your birthday year) and the new one is beginning inspires us to look at our lives and plan how to make improvements?

-As we start making our way through this early part of the New Year many of us have started setting goals, some of us are setting major goals that relate to all aspects of our lives – work goals, diet and health goals, fitness goals, financial goals so as the year has barely started some of us are trying to initiate a total life change forgetting that (1) we are human and change takes time and (2) we really don’t have to do everything at once.
+As we start making our way through this early part of the New Year many of us have started setting goals, some of us are setting major goals that relate to all aspects of our lives – work goals, diet and health goals, fitness goals, financial goals so as the year has barely started some of us are trying to initiate a total life change forgetting that (1) we are human and change takes time, (2) we really don’t have to do everything at once (3) we should be gentle and flexible with ourselves when setting goals – particularly now.

 Now, as a serial goal setter one thing that I have learnt and stand by is that goals are more effective when you allow yourself time and space to let them manifest, you know…you plant the seed, there is nothing, you add water, and before you know it a bud breaks through the soil, and then within days there are leaves and a plant is rooted (I hope you enjoy that very simplistic analogy)